bridgecrew-perf4/terraform-intro-2/presentation.md

 ^ asked me to drop by and give an introduction to Terraform ^ and the work we do...

 ---

-# What are we going to talk about and why?
+# What should you get out of this talk?

 > The goal is to give you a taste and enough for you to explore at your own pace.